jrsarath/Cynide/README.md

 ### Supporters
 In Progress
 ### Disclaimer
-Cynide neither was developed for malicious usage or was intended to use for malicious usage.
+Cynide neither was developed for malicious usage or neither was intended to use for malicious usage.
 Cynide is "**failsafe**" or a "**killswitch**" to prevent fraudulent activities against freelance developers.

 Made with :heart: in Kolkata